 Any teacher or special education group interested in Lake Winnipeg.
 At present, the Lake Ecology Field Program is well-suited, but not limited to, the following clusters within the Provincial curriculum.

-The Lake Ecology Field Program is offered twice a year when funds are available – in the spring (after ice-out) and in the fall (following the fall science survey).
+The Lake Ecology Field Program is offered in the spring (after ice-out) provisional upon funding and ship availability.

 What is the cost?